Cinna-Winter/Cse15L-Lab-Reports/Lab1Report.md

 Was it an error?:  No, it was not an error because it worked as intended since the `lecture1` directory was in the current directory, it was able to `ls` the file messages for its files since a file of `lecture1` itself.

 **UPDATE:**

-Was it an error?: No because the terminal allowed it to go through and when using the `ls` command on `Hello.java`, it returns `Hello.java` back in the terminal
+Was it an error?: No because the terminal allowed it to go through and when using the `ls` command on `Hello.java`, it returns `Hello.java` back in the terminal.

 **UPDATE:**

 ## For The `cat` Command: